 Is there a test for it?

-If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.
-They will decide whether you need to be tested, but keep in mind that there is no treatment for COVID-19 and people who are mildly ill may be able to isolate and care for themselves at home.
+If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your doctor for medical advice.
+Do keep in mind that there is no treatment for COVID-19, and people who are mildly ill may be able to isolate and care for themselves at home.

 How does COVID-19 spread?